import pandas as pd

 has served its purpose and does not need to be part of your data wrangling workflow.
 Given that writing a program and making it work usually involves running it many times, if this code took a non-trivial amount of time to run you definitely wouldn’t want to have to wait for it every time.
 You could just remove it, but it’s better to document that you checked for other non-numeric values, what you found, and what you did about it.
 You could do that by putting a # in front of each line so it becomes a comment, or by turning the code cells into Markdown cells.
 You can tell Markdown not to try to format the code by putting ``` before it and ``` after it, then add more text explaining it.

-Notebook, load in the student survey data used as an exercise in the previous chapter, which you can do with:
+Load the student survey data used as an exercise in the previous chapter, which you can do with:

 Convert Q1